 “We find (the cartoon bird) has widespread appeal among many demographics (and) many age groups,” Orioles director of communications Greg Bader said in a press release announcing the return of the cartoon bird in 2012.
 “And it’s a logo, it’s a mark, that has a lot more character and personality than the ornithologically correct bird.”

 However, the Birds hit hard times in 2018, posting a franchise-worst 115 losses, and things aren’t getting any better in 2019.
-It leads on to wonder that if any more poor seasons will mark a return of the famed ornithologically correct bird since logo changes have been linked to on-field performance in the club’s history!
+It leads on to wonder if any more poor seasons will mark a return of the famed ornithologically correct bird since logo changes have been linked to on-field performance in the club’s history!

 See the Baltimore Orioles logo history and Baltimore Orioles team history.

-Sports Logo History is a community of sports logo enthusiast who enjoys the history of each team’s logo history.
-Sports Logo History has primary logos, alternate logos, wordmark logos or concept logos from the NFL, NBA, MLB, MLS, NHL, Premier League, WNBA, CFL, NCAA, ABA, USFL, AAF, and XFL.
+Sports Logo History is a vibrant community of sports logo enthusiasts who share a deep appreciation for the captivating histories behind each team's logo.
+We take pleasure in exploring the evolution of primary logos, alternate logos, and wordmark logos from renowned leagues such as the NFL, NBA, MLB, MLS, NHL, Premier League, WNBA, CFL, NCAA, UFL, ABA, USFL, AAF, and XFL.
+Immerse yourself in the intricate details and stories behind these iconic symbols that represent the essence of each team.